UMD-CS-STICs/389Kspring17/projects/p4-pokemon-api/README.md

 Clone this project folder and run `npm install` inside the directory.

 You have the following files available to you:
 - `index.js`: this is where all your code will be.
-We have provided a skeleton of a working server that has Express required and initialized, middelware initialized, and the server listening on port `3000`.
+We have provided a skeleton of a working server that has Express required and initialized, middleware initialized, and the server listening on port `3000`.
 We have also defined all the routes. **This is the only file you should edit, and where all your code must be.**
 - `poke.json`: this is a `json` file containing all of the Pokemon data you will need.
 - `poke-data-util.js`: these are three utility functions available for you.
 Read them carefully to understand what they are doing.